Please note: The information in this post reflects the recent changes to the Buckinghamshire grammar school admissions criteria as of 2018.

 The information provided about Burnham Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-K.S in LONDON, purchased 11+ English (Grammar Schools) Pack 1 About 44 minutes ago
+H.J in LONDON, purchased 7+ English Pack 1 About 1 hour ago